rockkingjy/DataCollection_Zed/README.md

 # How to set the programme start at boot up
 Set the linux to boot up without login by: System Settings -> User Accounts -> Automatic Login ON

 Change your programme's location in the file ZED.
-And copy it to the system
+And copy it to the system init folder:
 ```sh
 sudo cp ./ZED  /etc/init.d/ZED
 sudo chmod +x /etc/init.d/ZED